Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 Configure Interpreter

 After installing it, the first thing you must do is configure the Python and/or Jython and/or IronPython interpreter.
-To configure the interpreter:

-1. Go to: window > preferences > pydev > Interpreter - (Python/Jython/IronPython).
+1. Go to: window > preferences > PyDev > Interpreter - (Python/Jython/IronPython).

 2. Choose the interpreter you have installed in your computer (such as python.exe, jython.jar or ipy.exe).